-Note. + p < .10; * p < .05
+Note. + p < .10; p < .05

 The only engagement profile that was significantly associated with any aspects of work with data was the Full profile (see the column with the column name Full for these results).
 When program activities involved modeling data, youth were around 3% more likely to be fully engaged (β = 0.034 (0.017), p = .020; partial R2 = .002).
 In other words, when program activities included modeling data, youth were more likely to report working harder, learning more, enjoying themselves more, and feeling more competent and challenged.